-Section 10(C)(2) allows an exemption equal to so much of a person's own contributions to any fund that did not rank for a deduction against the person's income in respect of any prior year of assessment.
-The unclaimed balance of contributions at the end of the 2019 year of assessment could be applied or used in the following sequence during the 2020 year of assessment:
+Section 10(C)(2) allows an exemption equal to so much of any contributions to any fund that did not rank for a deduction against the person's income in respect of any prior year of assessment.
+The unclaimed balance of contributions at the end of the 2020 year of assessment could be applied or used in the following sequence during the 2021 year of assessment:

-- · Claim a deduction against a lump sum received during 2020; - Claim an exemption against any qualifying annuities received during 2020; - Add the remaining unclaimed balance to the current contributions made during 2020.
+- Claim a deduction against a lump sum received during 2021; - Claim an exemption against any qualifying annuities received during 2021:

+Add the remaining unclaimed balance to the current contributions made during 2021.

-The exemption will only apply to annuities paid out of the retirement interest to members of provident funds and provident preservation funds with effect from 1 March 2020.
+The exemption will only apply to annuities paid out of the retirement interest to members of provident funds and provident preservation funds with effect from 1 March 2021.